 Heel pain is not just for adults but it can be also felt by kids.
 Both outdoors and indoors, young athletes remain active a year round in various competitive sports.
 For most of them, heel pain became a usual thing and a part of playing and winning or losing.
 The American College of Foot & Ankle Surgeons gave advice to parents that the moment they heard their child complaining of heel pain, the first thing they should do is to bring their child to a physician for the reason that the pain can be warning symptom of a severe foot issue like heel pain in kids associated with Achilles tendonitis Adelaide.

-Heel pain in children normally takes place to children ages six to fourteen years old as their feet grow with their heel bone that is under development.
+Sever’s disease (children’s heel pain) Adelaide normally takes place to children ages six to fourteen years old as their feet grow with their heel bone that is under development.
 While they become more interested in sports, they got a higher chance to suffer from growth-plate injuries as well as subsequent heel pain.
 It is especially true at the back to school period wherein doctors observe an increase in the mid and high school young athletes experiencing heel pain with both soccer and football seasons underway simultaneously.

 The new bone is forming in the area at the back of the heel which is called the growth plate and the cartilage becomes vulnerable to serious inflammation from stress or strain.
 With repeated strains and stresses from a lot of activities to be done, the heel tends to be extremely painful.

 Diagnosis for Childrens Heel Pain Can be Difficult

 Although the growth plate trauma has been recognized as the main triggering factor of heel pain in the case of young individuals, the condition could be hard to diagnose.
 Parents must be concerned the moment they notice that their child has: